Add to MyChemicals Print Friendly Page

 Excerpt from ERG Guide 157 [Substances - Toxic and/or Corrosive (Non-Combustible / Water-Sensitive)]:

-TOXIC; inhalation, ingestion or contact (skin, eyes) with vapors, dusts or substance may cause severe injury, burns or death.
+TOXIC and/or CORROSIVE; inhalation, ingestion or contact (skin, eyes) with vapors, dusts or substance may cause severe injury, burns or death.
 Reaction with water or moist air may release toxic, corrosive or flammable gases.
 Reaction with water may generate much heat that will increase the concentration of fumes in the air.
 Fire will produce irritating, corrosive and/or toxic gases.
 Runoff from fire control or dilution water may be corrosive and/or toxic and cause environmental contamination.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile